flower-of-the-bridges/LinedUp/README.md

 # LinedUp

-Project fort the Human Computer Interaction course
+Project for the Human Computer Interaction Course, attended in the A.A.
+2019/2020 at the Master Degree in Engineering in Computer Science at La Sapienza.

 ## Instructions